InventiDevelopment/Automation-Framework/README.md

 ### Allure Reports Configuration
 You can create your own Allure report templates and put them in the `src/main/resources/tpl` folder.
 More information can be found in Allure's documentation (link above).

+### Test Resources
+There is a possibility to use `test-resources` folder in the project root folder to save data needed for your tests in one place.
+You can adjust path to this folder in the project's global POM file at `test.resources.directory` property.
+Calling `Utils.getTestResourcesFolder()` will give you Path to the folder.

 ## Running Tests

 ### Basic Test Run